 Although the game was originally scheduled to be played at Annapolis as had been done two years earlier, it was moved to Baltimore in an effort to sell war bonds.
 The move was a huge success: some 70,000 people attended, and bought almost $60 million of war bonds.

-With the top two teams meeting in the last game of the year, and service personnel all over the world tuning in, it is quite conceivable, as Blaik claimed, that there was more interest in this game than in any ever played.
+With the top two teams meeting in the last game of the year, and service personnel all over the world tuning in, it is quite conceivable, as Blaik claimed, that there was more interest in this game than in any ever played up to that point.

 After Navy scored to pull to within 9-7 going into the fourth quarter, Army went to work, marching 52 yards, to extend its lead to 16-7.
 Blanchard personally gained 48 yards on seven carries.
 The clinching score came late in the game, with Davis, on a play called "The California Special," sprinting 52 yards to make the final score 23-7.

 As Blaik would later reflect, "I know that there must be a moment in every coach's career which surpasses all others for him.
 I suspect that when it comes, he is aware of it, knows it has not come before nor will again.
 I believe the number one moment for me came in that victory of Army's greatest over Navy's greatest in Baltimore."

 An indication of the impact of the victory came in the form of a wire from General Douglas MacArthur, otherwise busily engaged in fighting the greatest war the world had ever known:

 THE GREATEST OF ALL ARMY TEAMS.
 WE HAVE STOPPED THE WAR TO CELEBRATE YOUR MAGNIFICENT SUCCESS.